jakeva/jakeva.github.io/CV.md

 - Large point cloud rendering
 - Ray tracing
 - GPU shaders
 - I improved their core graphics engine before using those improvements to develop visually striking fully interactive 3 dimensional engineering design tools.
 For instance, I built a rapid geodata contouring package.
-I also built intelligent pipe laying design tools which used proprietary equipment modeling software to make it as lifelike as possible.
+I also built intelligent pipe laying design tools which used proprietary equipment modeling software resulting in incredible realism.
 - Agile development team using Team Foundation Server as our revision control and a custom testing harness for unit tests and TDD

 FlexSim Software, LLC -- December 2011 - March 2012
 ---------------------------------------------------
-+ Product development team, maintaining and improving the core products in C++ and custom engine scripting, using the Windows API
+- Product development team, maintaining and improving the core products in C++ and custom engine scripting, using the Windows API
-+ Made numerous improvements to the main product GUI and design, as well as to the core graphics and simulation engine-- improving efficiency and performance, as well as deploying a comprehensive TDD / unit testing framework
+- Made numerous improvements to the main product GUI and design, as well as to the core graphics and simulation engine-- improving efficiency and performance, as well as deploying a comprehensive TDD / unit testing framework

 University of Utah, Computer Science Department -- January 2009 - December 2011
 -------------------------------------------------------------------------------
-+ Software Development Center at SCI (Scientific Computing Institute at the University of Utah) developing a web portal for a client.
+- Software Development Center at SCI (Scientific Computing Institute at the University of Utah) developing a web portal for a client.
 HTML, CSS, JavaScript, jQuery and jQuery-UI

 *   *   *

 Independent Developer
 =====================
-+ Designed, developed and deployed numerous iPhone and Mac OS apps independently.
+- Designed, developed and deployed numerous iPhone and Mac OS apps independently.
 Submitted a number of new apps and updates to the App Store.
 Technologies utilized include Cocoa and Cocoa-touch, UIKit, CoreData, StoreKit, WebKit, SceneKit, QuartzCore, CoreVideo, and QTKit.
-+ This is a sampling of my work.
+- This is a sampling of my work.
 I have a number of projects in various stages of development, and they will be added here as they are completed.
 Note that some of the coolest things I've done I'm not able to show as they were paid for by private clients, but ideally you should get a sense of what I can do.

 iOS
 ---

-+ PictureThis! - A free slideshow app
+- PictureThis! - A free slideshow app

     <a href="itms://itunes.com/apps/eggdevil/picturethis">
         <img src="assets/picturethis_icon.png" alt="onCue">